Introduction to RITA

 RITA provides access to a range of meaningful activities through a touchscreen device and user-friendly interactive screens to blend entertainment with therapy and to assist patients (particularly with memory impairments) in recalling and sharing events from their past through listening to music, watching news reports of significant historic events, listening to war-time speeches, playing games and karaoke and watching films.
 RITA does not need to be connected to Wi-Fi as the applications and movies are saved locally, however, connecting the devices gives access to the use of the internet and video calling.

-Whilst the primary purpose of RITA is to enhance the quality of life and well-being, there are many additional benefits of RITA reported on the My Improvement Network website.
+Whilst the primary purpose of RITA is to enhance the quality of life and well-being, there are additional benefits listed reported on the My Improvement Network website:

 - Reduced 1:1, 2:1 & 3:1 - High-cost care packages